-- Level 1 Quoted prices in active markets for identical assets that the District has the ability to access at the measurement date.
-Level 1 assets may include debt and equity securities that are traded in an active exchange market and that are highly liquid and are actively traded in over-the-counter markets. - Level 2 Observable inputs other than Level 1 prices such as quoted prices for similar assets in active markets, quoted prices for identical or similar assets in markets that are not active, or other inputs that are observable, such as interest rates and curves observable at commonly quoted intervals, implied volatilities, and credit spreads.
-For financial reporting purposes, if an asset has a specified term, a Level 2 input is required to be observable for substantially the full term of the asset. - Level 3 Unobservable inputs should be developed using the best information available under the circumstances, which might include the District's own data.
+Level 1 - Quoted prices in active markets for identical assets that the District has the ability to access at the measurement date.
+Level 1 assets may include debt and equity securities that are traded in an active exchange market and that are highly liquid and are actively traded in over-the-counter markets.

+Level 2 - Observable inputs other than Level 1 prices such as quoted prices for similar assets in active markets, quoted prices for identical or similar assets in markets that are not active, or other inputs that are observable, such as interest rates and curves observable at commonly quoted intervals, implied volatilities, and credit spreads.
+For financial reporting purposes, if an asset has a specified term, a Level 2 input is required to be observable for substantially the full term of the asset.

+Level 3 - Unobservable inputs should be developed using the best information available under the circumstances, which might include the District's own data.
 The District should adjust that data if reasonably available information indicates that other market participants would use different data or certain circumstances specific to the District are not available to other market participants.

-As of June 30, 2022, the District's investments of \$56,811,293 in the Riverside County Treasury Investment Pool are uncategorized.
+As of June 30, 2023, the District's investment of \$57,921,820 in the Riverside County Treasury Investment Pool is uncategorized.